 - Some schools offer paid vacation;

 Generally speaking, your lifestyle will dictate the amount of money you save while in Oman.
 It is not a flashy country – you may spend money on clothes here and there to expand and adhere to local norms and requirements, but the cost of living is not high.
 Drinking alcohol is also discouraged, as you must have a permit to carry alcohol, and no public consumption is allowed.
-If you watch your bank account closely and pick low-cost options to travel when you have time off, you could be saving some money while teaching in Oman.
+If you watch your bank account closely and pick low-cost options to travel when you have time off, you could be saving some money while teaching English in Oman.

-Teaching Opportunities in Oman
+English Teaching Jobs in Oman

 Training centres